adityaarun2/exploratory-data-analysis-project/README.md

 <iframe src="univariate1.html" width=800 height=600 frameBorder=0></iframe>

 Below is a histogram showing the distribution of the complexity column for all the recipes.
+As we can see, there are slightly lesser recipes in the complex catrgory compared to the simple category.

 <iframe src="univariate2.html" width=800 height=600 frameBorder=0></iframe>

 ### Bivariate Analysis

-Below is a bar chart which examines the mean avg_rating for simple recipes vs. complex recipes.
-The plot shows that the mean is about the same for each group because, as seen in the histogram above, most of the ratings across all recipes are 5.
-Therefore, when we group the number of ingredients, we would expect that the average rating across groups is close to 5.
+Below is a bar chart which examines the mean ``avg_rating`` for simple recipes vs. complex recipes.
+We can infer that the mean for each complexity group is about the same.

 <iframe src="bivariateplot1.html" width=800 height=600 frameBorder=0></iframe>